Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 * `onNormalize`

 #### Create SimpleBorderPanel ####
-Because the SimpleBorderPanel is very basic, extend the `BaseWidgetPanel` without adding any new features.
+Since the SimpleBorderPanel is very simple, it can just extend the `BaseWidgetPanel` without adding any new features.
 See the following code:

 ```
 define(['dojo/_base/declare',
   'jimu/BaseWidgetPanel'